How to make a will in 9 steps

 Nine important considerations in creating a will

-1. Determine who will draft your will.
+1. Determine who will draft your will

-2. You will need witnesses.
+2. You will need witnesses

 If you take the DIY route, you’ll need to find your own witnesses.
 State laws vary, so you may need to do a little research on what the requirements are for your situation.
 In many cases, witnesses cannot be heirs, for example.
-Again, we strongly recommend consulting an estate planning attorney who will be aware of the legal requirements necessary to properly execute (or sign) a last will and testament.

-3. Select your executor.
+3. Select your executor

 The executor (or personal representative) is the person you choose to administer your estate.
 The executor does not have to be a beneficiary of the estate.
 You can select a friend or family member or choose a corporate executor, such as an attorney or bank.
 If you select a professional executor, compensation will be mandatory.
-Many people also arrange for the estate to compensate a designated friend or family member, since the process can be time consuming.
+Some people also arrange for the estate to compensate a designated friend or family member, since the process can be time consuming.
 An executor is often confused with a power of attorney, but they have different roles.
 An executor is the person you name to take care of your estate after you die, while a power of attorney handles matters for your estate while you are alive should you become disabled or incapacitated.

-4. Be specific.
+4. Be specific

 Your will should include specific instructions for the distribution of your estate, including detailed lists of unique items and instructions for selling or otherwise liquidating your assets.
 For substantial assets like investment accounts, large bank accounts, certain insurance policies and real estate, you might have selected beneficiaries who are too young (minor children), suffer from a disability or have shown financial irresponsibility.
 Your attorney could recommend that your executor transfer assets to this type of beneficiary through a trust, so that a trustee of your choice could distribute smaller installments of the inheritance to your beneficiary at certain times of your choosing.
 Increasingly, people are including a separate letter of instruction which further outlines their wishes but doesn’t require a public filing.
 This is for personal reasons and to create more intimate communication with loved ones during a difficult time.

-5. Don’t neglect your digital assets.
+5. Don’t neglect your digital assets

 A letter of instruction may be a good place to address your digital assets.
 Your will could authorize the person you wish to have responsibility for handling those accounts and give details about where your access credentials — like usernames and passwords — are stored.
 Never include access information directly in your will.
 A will is a public document, and you don’t want your passwords to be exposed when your will is filed with the courts.

-6. Consider who to include as your beneficiaries.
+6. Consider who to include as your beneficiaries

-7. Communicate with your heirs before you die.
+7. Communicate with your heirs before you die

-8. Keep your will current.
+8. Keep your will current

 Life is about change, so your will needs to keep pace.
 You may not want your assets going to the spouse you just divorced, for example.
 Be sure to review your will every few years or whenever you have a significant life change.
 Also, keep the details of your digital accounts updated, which may require more frequent reviews.

-9. Store your will in a safe place and let people you trust know how to access it.
+9. Store your will in a safe place and let people you trust know how to access it

 You don’t want your will to languish in a hidden location while your heirs scramble to figure out what to do next.
 Let more than one person know where and how to access your will.